shansumu/learngit/readme.txt

-Git is distributed version control sysetem.
+Git is distributed git statusversion control sysetem.
-Git is free soft ware.
+Git is free software distributeed under the GPL.